iRankHub/backend/README.md

    ```

 3. Set up the database:
-   - Create a PostgreSQL database for the project.
+   - Create a PostgresQL database for the project.
    - Rename the `.env.example` to `.env` file in the root directory and add your database configuration:

 4. Install Docker